HeranYang/hyper-GAE/README.md

 * Cutting out the black background area outside the brain

 After preprocessing, the maximal intensities of T1w, T1ce, T2w and Flair modalities are 4000, 6000, 10000 and 7000 (arbitrary units) respectively.
+To reduce the time of loading data, we save the preprocessed training data in .npy format, and save the validation and test data in .nii.gz format.

 ### Data Folder Structure
 The structure of our data folder is: